-Four years ago, it seemed that the fortunes of global mining might have been seriously - if not mortally - wounded, following the gargantuan credit collapse triggered by the downfall of US investment bank, Lehman Brothers, in September 2008.
+Five years ago, it seemed that the fortunes of global mining might have been seriously - if not mortally - wounded, following the gargantuan credit collapse triggered by the downfall of US investment bank, Lehman Brothers, in September 2008.

 As that annus horribilis closed, the minerals industry was saddled with the most significant reduction in corporate equity (share) values in living memory.
 Extractive companies performed worse that year than those in virtually ever other industrial sector represented on the London Stock Exchange - the single most important source of largescale mining-related capital [Russ Mould, editor, Shares Magazine, in a presentation to LSE seminar, London, 17 February 2009].